We found 4 pediatric ophthalmologists who accept Blue Shield of California PPO near Walnut Creek, CA.

 Clinical interests: Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid Problems, Skin Cancer, ...
 (Read more)

-Dr. Selim Koseoglu's area of specialization is pediatric ophthalmology.
-Before completing his residency at Massachusetts General Hospital and a hospital affiliated with Indiana University, Dr. Koseoglu attended medical school at Istanbul University, Istanbul Faculty of Medicine.
-In his practice, Dr. Koseoglu focuses on eye problems.
-He accepts Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
-In addition to English, Dr. Koseoglu (or staff) speaks Turkish.
-He also offers interpreting services for patients who speak Cantonese, Mandarin, and Filipino.
+Dr. Selim Koseoglu, who practices in Oakland, CA, Walnut Creek, CA, and Brentwood, CA, is a medical specialist in pediatric ophthalmology.
+He attended Istanbul University, Istanbul Faculty of Medicine and then went on to complete his residency at Massachusetts General Hospital and a hospital affiliated with Indiana University.
+He has indicated that his clinical interests include eye problems.
+Dr. Koseoglu is in-network for Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
+Dr. Koseoglu (or staff) is conversant in Turkish.
+He also offers language support for patients who speak Cantonese, Mandarin, and Filipino.
 His professional affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
-New patients are welcome to contact his office for an appointment.
+He is accepting new patients.

 Clinical interests: Strabismus Surgery, Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid ...
 (Read more)

-Dr. Tina Chou is a pediatric ophthalmologist in Walnut Creek, CA and Oakland, CA. Her education and training includes medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine and residency at Jules Stein Eye Institute.
-Her areas of expertise include strabismus.
-Dr. Chou's average rating from her patients is 4.0 stars out of 5.
-She is in-network for Anthem, Blue Cross/Blue Shield, and CIGNA Plans, as well as other insurance carriers.
+Dr. Tina Chou works as a pediatric ophthalmologist.
+She obtained her medical school training at the University of California, Los Angeles (UCLA), David Geffen School of Medicine and performed her residency at Jules Stein Eye Institute.
+She has a special interest in strabismus.
+The average patient rating for Dr. Chou is 4.0 stars out of 5.
+Dr. Chou is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and CIGNA Plans.
 She has received the distinction of San Francisco Super Doctors.
-In addition to English, Dr. Chou speaks Cantonese.
+She is conversant in Cantonese.
 Dr. Chou's hospital/clinic affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and Alta Bates Summit Medical Center - Alta Bates Campus.
 She has an open panel.

 Clinical interests: Strabismus, Eye Problems

-Dr. Taliva Martin is a physician who specializes in pediatric ophthalmology.
-She attended the University of California, San Francisco (UCSF), School of Medicine and subsequently trained at California Pacific Medical Center for residency.
-In her practice, she is particularly interested in myopia (nearsightedness).
-Dr. Martin honors Anthem, Blue Cross/Blue Shield, and Medi-Cal, as well as other insurance carriers.
-Dr. Martin (or staff) speaks Spanish.
-In addition, she offers interpreting services for patients who speak Cantonese.
-Dr. Martin is professionally affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and California Pacific Medical Center (CPMC).
-New patients are welcome to contact her office for an appointment.
+Dr. Taliva Martin is a specialist in pediatric ophthalmology.
+She works in San Francisco, CA and Walnut Creek, CA. Her education and training includes medical school at the University of California, San Francisco (UCSF), School of Medicine and residency at California Pacific Medical Center.
+Areas of particular interest for Dr. Martin include myopia (nearsightedness).
+She is an in-network provider for Anthem, Blue Cross/Blue Shield, Medi-Cal, and more.
+Dr. Martin (or staff) is conversant in Spanish.
+She also offers interpreting services for patients who speak Cantonese.
+She is affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and California Pacific Medical Center (CPMC).
+Dr. Martin is open to new patients.

 Clinical interests: Myopia, Eye Problems